 \subsection{Safe Distances and Velocities}

 \paragraph{Static safety}

-Let us recall the safe control constraint \eqref{eq:st-safe} from \rref{model:dynamicwindowstatic}, which is justified by the proof of \rref{thm:staticsafety} to correctly capture when it is safe to accelerate in the presence of stationary obstacles $p_o$.
+Recall safety constraint \eqref{eq:st-safe} from \rref{model:dynamicwindowstatic}, which is justified by \rref{thm:staticsafety} to correctly capture when it is safe to accelerate in the presence of stationary obstacles $\po$.

-The constraint links the current velocity $v_r$ and the distance to the nearest obstacle through the design parameters $A$ (maximum acceleration), $b$ (maximum braking force), and $\varepsilon$ (maximal controller cycle time). \rref{tab:interpretation_static} lists concrete choices for these parameters and the minimum safety distance identified by \rref{eq:st-safe} in \rref{model:dynamicwindowstatic}.
-All except the third robot configuration (whose movement and acceleration capabilities outperform its reaction time) would lead to a reasonable performance in in-door navigation environments. \rref{fig:safetydist_static} plots the minimum safety distance that a specific robot configuration requires in order to avoid stationary obstacles, obtained from \eqref{eq:st-safe} by instantiating the parameters $A$, $b$, $\varepsilon$ and the current velocity $v_r$.
+The constraint links the current velocity $\vr$ and the distance to the nearest obstacle through the design parameters $A$ (maximum acceleration), $b$ (maximum braking force), and $\varepsilon$ (maximal controller cycle time). \rref{tab:interpretation_static} lists concrete choices for these parameters and the minimum safety distance identified by \rref{eq:st-safe} in \rref{model:dynamicwindowstatic}.

+All except the third robot configuration (whose movement and acceleration capabilities outperform its reaction time) lead to a reasonable performance in in-door navigation environments. \rref{fig:safetydist_static} plots the minimum safety distance that a specific robot configuration requires in order to avoid stationary obstacles, obtained from \eqref{eq:st-safe} by instantiating the parameters $A$, $b$, $\varepsilon$ and the current velocity $\vr$.

-\rref{tab:interpretation_static_maxvel} turns the question around and lists concrete choices for these parameters and the resulting maximum safe velocity of the robot that \rref{eq:st-safe} identifies. \rref{fig:maxvel_static} plots the maximum velocity that the robot can travel in order to avoid stationary obstacles.
-The maximum velocity is obtained from \eqref{eq:st-safe} by instantiating the parameters $A$, $b$, $\varepsilon$ and the distance to the nearest obstacle $\norm{p_r - p_o}$.
-This way of reading the safety constraint \eqref{eq:st-safe} makes it possible to adapt the maximal desired velocity of the robot safely based on the current spatial relationships.
+\rref{tab:interpretation_static_maxvel} turns the question around and lists concrete choices for these parameters and the resulting maximum safe velocity of the robot that \rref{eq:st-safe} identifies.

 \paragraph{Moving obstacles}